taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"Information recovered from [magnetic storage tapes](https://www.bloomberg.com/news/articles/2018-10-17/the-future-of-the-cloud-depends-on-magnetic-tape) at [Iron Mountain](https://en.wikipedia.org/wiki/Iron_Mountain_(company)) Archeological Site 2100-001..."**

 The **common cuttlefish** (*Sepia officinalis*) is an invertebrate marine creature of the molluscan class **Cephalopoda**, which also includes octopus, squid, and nautilus.
 All cuttlefish have elongated bodies (called their "**mantle**") which get their shape from the **cuttlebone**, a hard brittle internal shell that also helps cuttlefish control their buoyancy.
 With the exception of their cuttlebone, cuttlefish bodies are entirely soft and flexible.
-The sides and tail of the mantle is edged with a skirt fin that helps them maneuver.
+The sides and tail of the mantle are edged with a skirt fin that helps them maneuver.
 At the front of their mantle is a siphon, which can eject water for fast backwards movement, and above the siphon, their head, where **eight arms** surround a beaked mouth.
 Tucked up by the mouth, just below sophisticated, **light-polarization-sensitive** eyes with **w-shaped pupils**, are **two tentacles** whose ends are covered in suckers.

 Cuttlefish are stealth hunters, who spend much of their time hiding while waiting for **shrimp, crab, worms, fish, octopus, or even other cuttlefish** to wander within reach.
-Cuttlefish are particularly good at hiding thanks to structures in their skin that can quickly and actively change their **colour, texture, and pattern** (including the polarization of the reflected light) in response to neuro-muscular action, an ability called "**active camouflage**".
+Cuttlefish are particularly good at hiding thanks to structures in their skin that can quickly and actively change their **colour, texture, and pattern** (including the polarization of the light they reflect) in response to neuro-muscular action, an ability called "**active camouflage**".
 Cuttlefish hunting behaviour can be described in four phases:
 * Phase 1: **At rest**
 * Phase 2: **Attention**
 * Phase 3: **Positioning**